avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 #### Social Unrest

-June brought feelings of helplessness and violence as protest erupted across the world.
+June brought feelings of helplessness as protests erupted across the world.

-Frankie and I were at a loss of words and infuriated, how does one cope with a pandemic followed by the George Floyd and Breonna Taylor being murdered?
+Frankie and I were at a loss of words and infuriated, how does one cope with a pandemic followed by George Floyd and Breonna Taylor being murdered?

 It wasn't an easy time.

 We used work and recommended reading as a source of distraction as we learned more.
-It wasn't new but it was reinvigorated.
+It wasn't new but its importance was reinvigorated.
 Rewatch the first two seasons of Fresh Prince of Bel Air, aired in the 90s, and pay attention to themes presented in some of the episodes from 30 years ago.
+Guess what?
+They are the same!

+The history we learn in school - lacking.
+Driving a Benz while black - dangerous.
+And many others.

-A light hearted show showing the world real issues, and I was so disheartened at not doing enough.
-I'll be fighting and doing my part for the rest of my life.
+A lighthearted show demonstrating real issues, and I was so disheartened at not doing enough so far.
+I'll be fighting harder going forward, that is for sure!

 #### Finally going outside

-The summer brought with it a lapse in case numbers for New York; we left our apartment and even dined outside.
-We were able to sneak in two small beach trips, one in Long Beach and another in Montauk with a focus on outside activities.
+The summer brought with it a lapse in case numbers for New York City; we left our apartment and even dined outside.
+We snuck in two small beach trips, one in Long Beach and another in Montauk with a focus on outside activities.
+They were both equally refreshing.

-I was ecstatic taking walks around our neighborhood parks, and I never appreciated seeing others doing the same (masks on most of the time) as much.
+I was ecstatic just taking walks around our neighborhood parks, and I never appreciated seeing others doing the same (masks on most of the time) as much.
 It was a good feeling just being around other people, reminding us of how incredible living in NYC usually feels.

 ### Back to Cold Weather and Quarantine